fax4ever/acapulco/README.md

 What are the differences?

 1. `A`: base model + applying a graph mixup data augmentation strategy.
 This seems to produce decent results for dataset A.
-2. `B`: in this case, I took the base model and increased the dropout, layer size, and embedding size.
+2. `B`: in this case, I took the base model and increased the dropout to 0.6, layer size, and embedding size.
 3. `C`: in this case, I kept the base model, since it already seems to produce good results, for instance in terms of validation set accuracy.
-4. `D`: in this case, I added to the base model both the graph mixup data augmentation strategy and a co-teaching/co-learning implementation (to contrast the noise?).
+4. `D`: in this case, I took the base model and increased the dropout to 0.8, layer size, and embedding size.

 ## Common Ideas